-The Automated Student Request System (ASRS) is a web-based system that replaces the paper-based Undergraduate Student Request form used by students requesting services from the Social Sciences Faculty Office.
+The Automated Student Request System (ASRS) is a web-based system used by students requesting services from the Social Sciences Faculty Office.

 The Main Features and Benefits of the ASRS:

 - Allow students to make requests online - Allow students to track the status of requests - Provide students with details (explanation) on each request type - Allow students to verify/update their biographic/personal data - Inform students of the requisite documentation needed for the processing of each type of request - Allow online Dean's approval of requests - Automatically provide students with feedback on requests via e-mail.